Spend Management vs Expense Management: Is There a Difference?

 Both play important roles, but they operate at different points in the spending lifecycle.
 For a deeper look at how each creates value in practice, see the benefits of spend management and the benefits of expense management.

-When spend management is the better fit
+When spend management software is the better fit

 -